Articles

 Shades of Leather

-One lazy weekend in the peaceful suburbs of Newlands, a casual lunch with friends led to an unexpected revelation about perceptions surrounding meat, leather, and their environmental impact.
-Amidst the pleasant chatter and clinking of cutlery, I overheard a spirited discussion nearby.
+On a lazy weekend in the peaceful suburbs of Newlands, what began as a casual lunch with friends turned into an unexpected revelation about perceptions surrounding meat, leather, and their environmental impact.
+Amidst the clinking of cutlery and the hum of friendly chatter, I found myself drawn into a spirited debate taking place nearby.